JHP4911/tdamdouni.github.io/done.md

 # @TUM
 ___

->at the Munich Technical University
+Projects i worked on at the Munich Technical University.

 ## DAB: Digital Audio Broadcasting
 ___

->Micro controller programming in assembly for a digital streaming Radio.
+Micro controller programming in assembly for a digital streaming Radio.

+> TUM - Chair of Rechnertechnik und Rechnerorganisation (Prof. Dr. Arndt Bode)

+## V-Modell XT
+___

+Tool design and implementation in C# for XML serialisation in OpenXML of the DSL-Model.

+> TUM - Chair of Software- & Systems Engineering Research Group (Prof. Dr. Manfred Broy)

 ## Car2Car-Communication
 ___

->C2X Communication Research (IDP Project MMK-BMW)
+C2X — Car-to-Infrastructure Communication — basierte Kontextbewertung zur vorausschauenden Unterstützung des Fahrers

+> a cooperation between TUM - Chair of Human-Machine Communication (Prof. Dr. Gerhard Rigoll) & BMW

-## Software Engineering
+## iArmed
 ___

->- Project Management
->- Agile Software Development
->- Reusable Design Patterns
->- iOS Programming
->- Programming Trends

-## Discrete Optimization
+Design & Implementation of an iOS Application for Experts-Assistance through Aircraft-Maintenance-Sessions

+> a cooperation between TUM - Chair of Applied Software Engineering (Prof. Dr. Bernd Brügge) & EADS.

+## Adaptivity in Serious Games
 ___

->It's all about the Good-Old Algorithms, that we optimize in order to accelerate the future. how to?

-# In Cooperation with EADS
+A deep Research on Adaptivity in Serious Games.

+> a cooperation between TUM - Chair of Applied Software Engineering (Prof. Dr. Bernd Brügge) & USM GmbH.

+	>> Thesis: Evaluation of the Impact of Micro-Adaptivity in Serious Games.

+## Tablets in Bank Branches
 ___

->iArmed: an iOS Application for Experts-Assistance through Aircraft-Maintenance-Sessions

-# In Cooperation with Serapiondev
-___

->A deep Research on Adaptivity in Serious Games

-# As Freelancer
-___

->- Seminare Assistance
->- Web Desig
->- IT Consulting
->- Automobile